Número de imágenes+ 5

 As any other Spanish Navy vessel, we train and maintain the ship to be in readiness to operate where and whenever necessary.

-Thanks to an agreement between the Ministries of Defense and Culture signed In August 2008, the ship was assigned to detect and protect shipwrecks in order to safeguard our national underwater heritage.
+Thanks to an agreement between the Ministries of Defense and Culture signed in August 2008, the ship was assigned to detect and protect historical shipwrecks in order to safeguard our national underwater heritage, among them the cruiser ‘España’ in Cantabrian waters and the cruiser ‘Reina Regente’ in the vicinity of the Strait of Gibraltar.

 Este sitio web está gestionado por la Armada y utiliza cookies propias y/o de terceros para la publicación de contenidos web a través de la recolección de información de los datos personales de tipo: idioma de presentacion, si el usuario está en una nueva sesión o visita, distinguir usuarios y sesiones, procedencia web.